mrolims/hamiltonian-systems/README.md

 # hamiltonian-systems

-Code repository accompanying my thesis entitled "Dynamical aspects of Hamiltonian systems: Chaos, stickiness, and recurrence plots.
+Code repository accompanying my doctoral thesis entitled "Dynamical aspects of Hamiltonian systems: Chaos, stickiness, and recurrence plots".

 This project contains the code to generate and plot all the data in the thesis.